 Bear in mind that the University very rarely approves the purchase of real estate in other countries.

-Safety and security: You’ll need to research the potential security risks for your intended location and take the appropriate measures to mitigate risks.
-Review the key safety & security considerations and consult with us regarding possible risk assessments.
+You’ll need to research the potential security risks for your intended location and take the appropriate measures to mitigate risks.
+Review the key safety and security considerations and consult with us regarding possible risk assessments.

 Harvard's Legal Requirements